-The hodge-podge of narrow cobbled streets and small interesting squares of the old town medieval town is contained within the remnants of its 16th-century ramparts.
-The opulence of the churches and fine buildings is testament to Lagos' glorious past.
-The old town oozes charm with treasure waiting to be discovered around every corner.
-Most notably in the Rua de São Gonçalo and Rua 5 de Outubro.
-Here the houses preserve much of their original stonework around windows and doors, in wrought iron balconies and in the balconies where flowers, fig trees and vines grow.
-In and around the Praça Gil Eanes tiles that adorn the external walls have a 19th century influence and are in the Art Nouveau style.
+Within the remnants of 16th-century ramparts is a labyrinth of narrow cobbled streets and small attractive squares.
+Opulent churches and fine buildings are testament to Lagos' glorious past.
+The old town oozes charm, with treasures waiting for discovery around every corner.
+In the Rua de São Gonçalo and Rua 5 de Outubro, the houses preserve their original stonework around windows and doors, with wrought-iron balconies where flowers, fig trees and vines grow.
+In and around the Praça Gil Eanes, tiles adorning the external walls have a 19th century influence and are in the Art nouveau style.

 The walls that face the estuary stand on Carthaginian or Roman foundations.
-Its along this stretch of walls you'll encounter the well preserved Porta de São Gonçalo (St. Gonçalo’s gate) which is protected by two mighty defensive towers.
-Originally the gateways was the entrance to a castle of Arab construction, the Governors Castle.
-During the 16th and 17th centuries it was the residence of the Governors, Captains-General of the Algarve.
-On the façade there's an ornate window in the Manueline style.
+Along this stretch of walls, you'll encounter the well preserved Porta de São Gonçalo (St. Gonçalo’s gate) protected by two mighty defensive towers.
+Originally, the gateway was the entrance to a castle of Arab construction, the Governors Castle.
+During the 16th and 17th centuries, it was the residence of the Governors, Captains-General of the Algarve.
+On the façade, there's an ornate window in the Manueline style.

 The church had to be rebuilt following the earthquake of 1755 and served as the chapel for the Lagos Infantry Regiment.
 The church is probably one of the finest examples of Baroque in the Algarve.
-An exuberant interior warranted the church being classified a National Monument.
+The church's exuberant interior warranted a National Monument classification.

-Inside there are six paintings illustrating the life of St Anthony, complete with descriptions in English and Portuguese.
+Inside, there are six paintings that illustrate the life of St Anthony, complete with descriptions in English and Portuguese.
 A dado of traditional azulejo tiles adorn the walls.
-Above the tiles, the walls are lavishly covered in gold-gilded wood carvings.
-The gold finds its way onto the high altar sitting at the end of the single aisle and holds a statue of St Anthony holding the infant Jesus.
+Above the tiles, walls are lavishly covered in gold-gilded wood carvings.
+The gold finds its way onto the high altar at the end of the single aisle and holds a statue of St Anthony holding the infant Jesus.
 The Lagos Infantry Regiment carried this effigy into battle during the Napoleonic Wars.
-Underneath the choir, there is a carved panel representing the Three Virtues (faith, hope and charity).
-The church also houses a rare statue of S. Elói - the patron saint of goldsmiths.
-The distinctive feature of the churches baroque façade are the two bell towers of different heights.
-Access into the church is via the Museum Municipal with a small entrance fee.
+Beneath the choir, a carved panel representing the Three Virtues (faith, hope and charity), can be found.
+The church also houses a rare statue of St. Elói - the patron saint of goldsmiths.
+The distinctive feature of the churches' baroque façade are the two bell towers of different heights.
+Access to the church is via the Museum Municipal, with a small entrance fee.

 Igreja de Santo António, Rua General Alberto da Silveira, Lagos 8600-594, Portugal.